hyansts/StringTemplateFormatter/README.md

 `StringTemplateFormatter` is a Java utility class that allows you to create and format custom templates with named placeholders.
 The placeholders can be replaced in any order, making it flexible for dynamic string construction.

+## Tests

+This project uses JUnit 5 and Maven, to run tests execute `mvn clean test` at the project folder.

+## BenchMarks

+This project uses JMH (Java Microbenchmark Harness), to run benchmarks first build the project with `mvn clean install` then execute `java -jar target/benchmarks.jar` at the project folder.

 ## Features

 * **Customizable Placeholders**: Placeholders are identified by a string key surrounded by a prefix and suffix (default: